jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage/LibUtilities.md

 ### ✏ Description:
 {: .no_toc }
 Remove the camera bounding box, which is defined in the map editor.
 This allows the camera to move freely without being limited to a specific area.
 >Note: This command cannot be reverted.
-You will need to restart the game to get the bounding box back.
+You will need to restart the current map to get the bounding box back. (e.g the [`restartgame`](../LibUtilities#-command-restartgame) command)

 ### ⚙ Parameters:
 {: .no_toc }